The best way to Spend your Summer

 These are full time, paid positions starting end of June – end of August.
 A normal week begins Sunday at 1:30 pm and runs to Friday at 6:00 pm.
 Paintball staff are also needed to help out during Family Camp.

 We are looking for someone who knows paintball and can supply leadership to this camp.
-You will be in charge of the paintball camps schedules and activities, equipment, as well as offering spiritual guidance to the campers.
+You will be in charge of the schedule, activities, equipment as well as offering spiritual guidance to the campers and staff throughout the summer.

-Help in all areas of the Paintball Program with a focus of spiritually guiding the campers through preparing and presenting devotionals each day for the campers.
+You will help in all areas of the paintball program with a key focus of spiritual guidance for the campers.
+You will be responsible for preparing and presenting devotionals (one in morning and one at campfire) each day for the campers.

 Someone with paintball experience would be most appreciated for this role.
 This person will assist the coordinator in ensuring the equipment is ready, clean, and maintained throughout the summer.
 Responsibilities also include running, refereeing and monitoring the games.